sigp/lighthouse/book/src/help_vc.md

             recommended in production).
 If no value is supplied, the CORS allowed origin is set to the listen address of this server (e.g., http://localhost:5062).
         --http-port <PORT>
-            Set the listen TCP port for the RESTful HTTP API server. [default: 5062]
+            Set the listen TCP port for the RESTful HTTP API server.

         --latency-measurement-service <BOOLEAN>
             Set to 'true' to enable a service that periodically attempts to measure latency to BNs.
 Set to 'false' to